top of page

 I enter my doctor's surgery, which is being remodelled.
 Three women are sitting in the anteroom.
 I start the consultation.
 The problems of the first two women are easy to recognise, they express themselves clearly and the disorders can be treated.

 Then the third woman comes into the room.
 I ask questions, but I realise more and more that she can't explain her problem clearly in a comprehensible form.
 Something mysterious and inscrutable remains.
 But as I work my way deeper into her problem, it also becomes part of me, in which I can empathise with its symbolic realisations and statements.
-The "field of the psychic" opens up, as it were, in transmissions that help us both to interpret and categorise the symbolic formations.
+The ‘field of the psyche’ opens up, as it were, in transference, which helps us both to interpret and classify the symbolic manifestations of her symptoms

 Some boys are playing in front of the window, they are trying to get into our room, I had to send them away.